Epidemic model on a network: analysis and applications to COVID-19: A simple example

-Again the high degree nodes 1,3 and 5 are the ones that reduce $\sigma_1$ the most and are therefore the most effective when applying vaccination.
-It is also not effective to vaccinate neighboring nodes.
+Again the high degree nodes 1,3 and 5 are the ones that reduce $\sigma_1$ the most and are therefore the most effective when applying isolation.
+It is also not effective to isolate neighboring nodes.